All content copyright © 2010-2024 Frank Revelo, www.frankrevelo.com

 9) Leader's right arm raised into follower's left armpit or his right hand reaching around into her right armpit.
 Leader should lower right arm enough to avoid touching follower armpit on either side, without lowering too far (see previous point).
 Ideally, crook of leader's right elbow should be snug against follower's ribcage, however slight gap between arm and ribcage is also acceptable and perhaps preferred by some followers.

-For tango, most common rubato dancing step pattern consists of 3 or 5 more or less evenly spaced steps per 4 or 8 beats (3:4 and 5:8 polyrhythms, respectively), with step 1 on beat 1 and other steps off beat.
-Quick-quick-slow dancing, with 2 quick (1 beat) steps followed by 1 slow (2 beat) step, is not rubato dancing, since all 3 steps on beat.
+For tango, most common rubato musicality step pattern consists of 3 or 5 more or less evenly spaced steps per 4 or 8 beats (3:4 and 5:8 polyrhythms, respectively), with step 1 on beat 1 and other steps off beat.
+Quick-quick-slow dancing, with 2 quick (1 beat) steps followed by 1 slow (2 beat) step, is not rubato musicality, since all 3 steps on beat.
 When melody stops but rhythm continues, dance on beat.
 Sometimes dance on beat even with melody playing.
 Underlying rhythm of tango is 4 regular beats per measure: masculine marching music.
-Rubato dancing softens this masculine quality of tango.
+Rubato musicality softens this masculine quality of tango.

 For Biagi tangos, dancing 5:8 polyrhythm usually works well, despite strong contrast with beat.
 It took me some time to figure out how to dance Biagi tangos in a way that satisfies my musical sensibility.
 (His milongas and valses never gave me difficulty.)
 My dance interpretation of Biagi was helped by listening carefully to his solo piano piece Cruz Diablo, 1927, his own composition and his first recording, which is never played at milongas.
 Another interesting example of early Biagi is alternate version of Gardel's recording of Lo han visto con otra, 1930 (skip to 2:39 of video), also never played at milongas.

 Exact 3:4 polyrhythm is approximately beats 1 2.33 3.67, which is close to beats 1 2.5 4 of 332 rhythm, exact 5:8 polyrhythm is beats 1 2.6 4.2 1.8 3.4, which is close to beats 1 2.5 4 2 3.5 of 33433 rhythm, and exact 7:8 polyrhythm is approximately beats 1 2.14 3.29 4.43 1.57 2.71 3.86, which is close to beats 1 2 3.5 4.5 1.5 2.5 4 of 2322232 rhythm.
 (9:8 polyrhythm is typically used to align with legato violin or voice, so no associated rhythm.)
-For most dancers, breaking free of underlying 1234 beat is what is difficult.
-Whereas applying rubato to 3:4, 5:8, or 7:8 polyrhythms to align with 332, 33433 or 2322232 rhythms of piano or bandoneón is easy, assuming those instruments are dominant and playing rhythms just listed, since dancers with musical ability naturally want to align with music.
-This is one reason why I prefer to think in terms of polyrhythm and rubato applied to polyrhythm, versus thinking directly in terms of 332, 33433 or 2322232 rhythms.
-Another reason is that piano or bandoneón might not be playing rhythms just listed or dominant instrument might be violin or voice playing/singing legato, so rubato only way to align with music.
-Finally, practice dancing to 3:4, 5:8 or 7:8 polyrhythms, while counting 1234 aloud without music, is easier than practice dancing to 332, 33433 or 2322232 rhythms.
+So if piano or bandoneón playing 332, 33433 or 2322232 rhythms, and those instruments are dominant, then dancers who first dance 3:4, 5:8, or 7:8 polyrhythm, then apply rubato to polyrhythm, will naturally align with music.
+It is also much easier to practice dancing to 3:4, 5:8 or 7:8 polyrhythms, while counting 1234 or 12345678 aloud without music, than practice dancing to 332, 33433 or 2322232 rhythms.

-Leader can discover best step timing to use with different songs by practice dancing alone, alternating between strict tempo and polyrhythm options to feel what works best.
+Leader can discover best step timing to use with different songs by practice dancing alone, alternating between strict tempo and rubato musicality to feel what works best.
 Even better, dance alone in follower's role: eyes closed, walking backwards, pushed by music, similar to how real followers are pushed by leader.
-Because follower mirrors leader with rubato dancing, whatever feels good to leader dancing alone should also feel good to follower.
-Compare with strict tempo dancing, where complex steps feel different for leader and follower.
+With rubato musicality dancing, whatever feels good to leader dancing alone should also feel good to follower.
+Compare with strict tempo musicality dancing, where complex steps feel different for leader and follower.
 Eventually, leader should be able to imagine himself dancing without actually moving his body, making it possible to practice while sitting or lying down and listening to music.

 Leader should respect music: subtract musical elements that cannot be danced socially, but add nothing.
 Music should lead leader, then leader in turn leads follower.

 If music leads leader and leader leads follower, then who leads musicians, including composer, arranger, bandleader, vocalist, instrumentalists, recording engineers, deejay?
 Answer: human body is both ultimate leader and ultimate follower.
 Good dancing is whatever feels good to body.
 Good dance music is encoding of good dancing.
 To produce good dance music, musicians must feel with their bodies what follower will ultimately feel in hers.
 Musicians convert imagined pleasurable bodily movement into sound, which leader converts into real bodily movement, giving both leader and follower bodily pleasure.